-"Standing still, a myriad of colors" and "Talking about money hurts feelings, but not talking about money means no feelings" are some familiar sayings that reveal the awkward situation behind the phenomenon of high bride prices in some rural areas of our country.
-The annual Central Document No. 1, issued today, further proposes solutions to this problem, emphasizing "comprehensive governance."
+"Staying still brings a world of colors," "Talking about money hurts feelings, but not talking about money leaves no feelings"...
+These familiar sayings highlight the awkward situation behind the high bride price phenomenon in some rural areas of China.

 The issue of exorbitant bride prices in rural areas is not a new problem.
 In recent years, the Central No. 1 Document has consistently outlined strategies to address this issue.
 For instance, the document from one year proposed "carrying out special governance on prominent problems in key areas such as high bride prices and extravagant ceremonies to shift customs and traditions."
 Another year's document suggested "strengthening the binding role of village regulations and conventions, with party members and cadres taking the lead in setting examples, and earnestly conducting special governance on prominent problems in key areas such as high bride prices and extravagant ceremonies."
 The document from yet another year encouraged "utilizing comprehensive rural service facilities to provide inclusive social services for farmers' weddings, funerals, and other ceremonies, thereby reducing the burden of rural social obligations."

-The phenomenon of high bride prices in rural areas is caused by multiple factors.
-Associate Professor Qiu Tongwei from Nanjing Agricultural University told reporters that traditional beliefs, gender imbalance, and economic factors are all closely related to the high bride prices in rural areas.
+The phenomenon of high bride prices in rural areas stems from various causes.
+Qiu Tongwei, an associate professor at Nanjing Agricultural University, told reporters that traditional beliefs, gender imbalance, and economic factors are all closely related to the high bride prices in rural areas.
+To solve such a complex issue, we cannot adopt a piecemeal approach—what is needed is precisely the "comprehensive governance" mentioned in the No. 1 central document.

 "To alleviate the burden of marriage and enhance happiness, it requires efforts from multiple fronts and comprehensive strategies," said Qiu Tongwei.
 The document mentions "leveraging the roles of organizations such as the Women's Federation and the Communist Youth League," which aims to allow relevant parties to utilize their strengths, consolidate efforts, and establish a favorable environment and robust chain for managing high bride prices in rural areas.

-During interviews, journalists discovered that many regions are actively exploring solutions.
-For instance, Jinxi County in Jiangxi Province has taken the lead by setting a maximum betrothal gift limit of 10,000 yuan, while Ningxia offers discounts on tickets to state-owned scenic spots through a "Zero Betrothal Gift Certificate" incentive.
+During interviews, reporters discovered that many regions are actively exploring solutions.
+For instance, Jinxi County in Jiangxi Province took the lead by setting a maximum betrothal gift limit of 10,000 yuan, while Ningxia incentivizes couples with "zero betrothal gift certificates" by offering discounts on state-owned scenic area tickets.
+Earlier this year, Chen Yunsong from Yinlongxia Village, Duxi Village, Junbu Township, Yongfeng County, Jiangxi Province, tied the knot with his wife Guo Yuanlin.
+The newlyweds, both teachers, embarked on their new life together with a "zero betrothal gift" approach.

 Guo Yuanlin told the reporter that in the past, some villagers believed that a high bride price was a matter of face.
 However, as attitudes have changed, more and more villagers have come to realize that a good life depends on the joint efforts of both spouses, not on the accumulation of bride prices.
 As teachers, they hope to advocate for healthy and civilized marriage concepts through practical actions.